core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
 This process can also be automated using the same method described above except that the assignment restart from the highest SID already assigned plus one.

 To avoid duplicate assignment of SIDs, the registration of the SIDs assigned to YANG module(s) is recommended.  {{module-registry}} provide more details about the registration process of YANG modules and associated SIDs.
-In order to implement this registry, {{sid-file-format}} defines a standard file format used to store and publish SIDs.
+To enable the implementation of this registry, {{sid-file-format}} defines a standard file format used to store and publish SIDs.

 # Terminology and Notation